Sixth plenary session of the 19th Central Committee of the Chinese Communist Party: 20th National Congress

 The plenary session decided that the 20th National Congress of the Chinese Communist Party will be held in Beijing in the second half of 2022.
-The plenary session believes that this is a very important congress held at an important moment when the Party has entered a new journey of building a modern socialist country in an all-round way and marching towards the second centenary goal, and it is a major event in the political life of the Party and the country.

 Press conference

-At 10:00 a.m. on November 12, 2021, the CCP Central Committee held a press conference to introduce the spirit of the Sixth Plenary Session of the 19th CCP Central Committee.
-China Media Group, People's Daily Online, Xinhua News Agency, China.com and other media broadcast the press conference live.
-Wang Xiaohui, Deputy Minister of the CCP Central Committee Publicity Department in charge of daily work, Jiang Jinquan, Director of the CCP Central Committee Policy Research Office, Han Wenxiu, deputy director of the Office of the Central Financial and Economic Commission in charge of daily work, and Qu Qingshan, President of the Central Party History and Literature Research Institute, introduced the spirit of the Sixth Plenary Session of the 19th CCP Central Committee and answered questions from reporters.
-The press conference was hosted by Xu Lin, Deputy Minister of the CCP Central Committee Publicity Department and Director of the State Council Information Office.
-Wang Xiaohui introduced the important achievements of the Sixth Plenary Session of the 19th CCP Central Committee, expounded from three aspects that Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era has achieved a new leap in the Sinicization of Marxism, and introduced five aspects of the achievements of cultural construction in the new era; Jiang Jinquan introduced the characteristics of China's whole-process people's democracy and the necessity of "two establishes"; Han Wenxiu introduced the "secret" of China's economic miracle, the way to achieve common prosperity and the important significance of the " Belt and Road Initiative"; Qu Qingshan introduced the status and significance of the "Resolution on the Major Achievements and Historical Experiences of the Party's Hundred Years of Struggle" of this plenary session.
+At 10:00 a.m. on November 12, 2021, the CCP Central Committee held a press conference to introduce the spirit of the sixth plenary session.
+Wang Xiaohui, Deputy Minister of the CCP Publicity Department in charge of daily work, Jiang Jinquan, Director of the Central Policy Research Office, Han Wenxiu, deputy director of the Office of the Central Financial and Economic Affairs Commission in charge of daily work, and Qu Qingshan, President of the Institute of Party History and Literature, answered questions from reporters.
+The press conference was hosted by Xu Lin, Deputy Head of the Publicity Department and Director of the State Council Information Office.
+Wang Xiaohui introduced the important achievements of the sixth plenary session, expounded from three aspects that Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era has achieved a new leap in the Sinicization of Marxism, and introduced five aspects of the achievements of cultural construction in the new era; Jiang Jinquan introduced the characteristics of China's whole-process people's democracy and the necessity of "two establishes"; Han Wenxiu introduced the "secret" of China's economic miracle, the way to achieve common prosperity and the important significance of the Belt and Road Initiative; Qu Qingshan introduced the status and significance of the Resolution on the Major Achievements and Historical Experiences of the Party's Hundred Years of Struggle.